michaeljoshuaramos/notes-on-react/working-with-complex-state/README.md

 ## Context API: Passing State to Multiple Deeply Nested Components

 The **Context API** in React is a way to pass data through the component tree without having to pass props manually at every level, solving the problem of "prop drilling."
 It allows you to share state across deeply nested components without passing it down through multiple layers.
+This can make components more stand-alone and focused on their specific functionality without being cluttered with irrelevant props.

 ### Explanation: